ZenWave360/karate-ide/README.md

 -   Use KarateDSL for powerful yet simple stateful mocks.
 -   Use openapi examples to populate your karate mocks initial data.

-Navigate to https://github.com/ivangsa/apimock for more details about this integration.
+Navigate to [ZenWave ApiMock](https://github.com/ZenWave360/zenwave-apimock) for more details about this integration.

 ### Debug Karate Scripts